eddyerburgh/data-structures-in-practice/content/posts/linked-lists.md

 An algorithm to find a list node may need to traverse an entire list in the worst case.
 This makes linked list search an O(n) operation.

-In contrast, linked list insertion takes constant time.
+In contrast, linked list insertion takes constant time (provided you have a reference to the node you want to insert at).
 An `insert` method can insert a new node by creating a node dynamically and changing the pointers of existing nodes.

 The following code creates a new node and adds it to the end of a list: